Skip to main content

 About The Program

-Economics is the study of how people and businesses make choices with constrained resources, and it sits at the heart of effective business management.
+Economics in Business and Management major is the study of how people and businesses make choices with constrained resources, and it sits at the heart of effective business management.
 Every decision a manager makes—whether it’s choosing prices for goods or services offered, hiring employees, launching a new product, or expanding into new markets—relies on economic thinking about costs, benefits, incentives, and trade-offs.
 By studying economics, you acquire powerful tools to think strategically, predict how customers and competitors will respond, and make better decisions towards increasing profit margins and efficiency.
 In a world where businesses constantly adapt to ever-changing markets, technology, and global competition, a study in economics doesn’t just provide tools to explain what’s happening—it equips you with the mindset to stay ahead.

 What You’ll Learn